Josou o Yamerarenaku Naru Otokonoko no Hanashi

 Josou o Yamerarenaku Naru Otokonoko no Hanashi (女装をやめられなくなる男の子の話) is a 2020 romantic comedy manga series written and illustrated by Kobashiko.
 It follows the secret cross-dresser Kazu, whose friend Masaru walks in on him while he is dressed up, and thinks Kazu has become a woman.

-Kobashiko writes the series with themes of happiness stemming from dressing the way one wants, and originally considered writing Kazu as transgender.
 The manga is released by Kobashiko through their Twitter account since October 3, 2020, and is collected in print volumes by Kadokawa Shoten since May 21, 2021.
 The series was well received by readers, who found Kazu cute and appealing.

 Premise

 Josou o Yamerarenaku Naru Otokonoko no Hanashi is a romantic comedy manga following Kazu, a young man who secretly has enjoyed his cross-dressing hobby for half a year.
 He contemplates how he would like to be called cute and treated as if he were a woman, but how he is worried about someone finding out that he likes being feminine, when his best friend Masaru walks in on him while he is wearing women's clothes.
 Confused by Kazu's appearance, Masaru misunderstands the situation and asks if Kazu has become a woman like in the gender-swapping manga Kazu likes to read, and calls him cute; Kazu is so happy about it that he begins diligently working on improving his cross-dressing skills further, but keeps getting interrupted by Masaru when trying to explain that he is not a woman.